Skip to main content

 Flat- rural paths

-After breakfast, say goodbye to your team and board the speedboat at 7:15 AM.
-Travelers who have not obtained a Cambodian visa in advance will apply for one at the border.
-Please bring three passport-sized photos with you.
+After breakfast, bid farewell to your cycling team and transfer to the pier to board the speedboat departing at 7:15 AM for Phnom Penh.
+Travelers who have not arranged a Cambodian visa in advance can obtain one at the border crossing; please bring three passport-sized photos for the application process.

-You will arrive in Phnom Penh around midday, where your guide and driver will meet you and transfer you to your hotel.
-The rest of the afternoon is free for you to explore the city at your own pace.
-In the evening, enjoy dinner in town with your guide, who will also provide a briefing for the upcoming days in Cambodia.
+Arrive in Phnom Penh around midday, where your guide and driver will greet you and transfer you to local restaurant for lunch before check in the hotel.
+The remainder of the afternoon is at leisure, giving you time to relax or begin exploring the vibrant Cambodian capital at your own pace.
+In the evening, enjoy dinner in town with your guide, who will provide a briefing on the exciting days ahead in Cambodia.

 Important reminder: